chaliy/koap/README.md

 ### Kubernetes

-1. Install KOAP to your Kuberntes cluster.
-KOAP will use in-cluster auth to Kubernetes API.
+1. [Install KOAP to your Kuberntes cluster](./deploy/) KOAP will use in-cluster auth to Kubernetes API.
 2. Create few ConfigMaps with API Manifests ([example](./examples/configmaps/))
 3. Enjoy